rogercloud/nim-routine/README.md

 Please refer to example code.
 More examples are coming.

 ## Limit
 + Not support var param in task.
-+ Generic is not supported.
+Walkaround: ptr.